sarahpannn/Math_RLHF/README.md

 This guide will walk you through the process of setting up this repository, including cloning it, copying model checkpoints to specific folders, navigating to the correct location, and running a Bash command.

+## 0. Download Dependencies

+Please ensure that transformers version is 4.30.2 before proceeding.

 ## 1. Clone the Repository

 To get started, clone this repository to your local machine using the following command: